Updated: Sun, 10/06/2024 - 10:30

 I am an international student and have applied for my Canadian citizenship card as I just learned that one of my parents has Canadian citizenship.
 Am I entitled to Canadian tuition at this time?

 Unfortunately, you are not eligible until you officially receive the Canadian citizenship certificate.
 Until that time, you will be assessed international tuition.
-You are also required to apply for a CAQ and study permit during this time as the approval process can take up to a year.
-Any legal status change will only be effective in the present term of registration.
-No retro-active changes will be made, as per the Quebec Ministry of Education's regulations.
+Fees adjust from the term during which the documentation is received and entered to the record.
+No retro-active changes can be made, as per the Quebec Ministry of Education's regulations.

 I am an international student and am changing my program of study.
 Do I have to apply for a new CAQ or study permit?